NIEHS/EHLC_Data_Harmonization/README.md

 Crosstab_X_Y.csv:  manually generated mappings of variables from studies X and Y.  Overview tab in each spreadsheet describes the tabs and details.

+MappingResults.xlsx: holds the counts of manual mappings between pairs of studies.

 data_prep.py: code to prep for analysis, including converting manually mapped data into analysis format and to generate embeddings for each variable to support analysis.
 A OpenAI key is needed to run this code.